 Gwynedd Archaeological Trust (GAT) has been commissioned by Mr Harri Parry to prepare a Setting Impact Assessment in advance of the application for planning permission for a proposed loading and unloading facility, a new waste transfer area and an associated access road, at Glanllynnau Farm, Chwilog, Gwynedd (NGR SH45543734; Figure 01).
 This assessment is part of a pre-planning consultation with Gwynedd Council and has been undertaken further to feedback from Cadw.
 In correspondence with Gwynedd Council in March 2017 (ref.: Y17/000175), Cadw stated that the proposed access road will be within 170m of the Scheduled Monument CN031 Tomen Fawr (Medieval Ringwork), with the base for the crane within 300m.
 Due to the proximity of the Scheduled Monument and the limited vegetation screening within the proposed development area, a report assessing the impact of the development on the setting of the Scheduled Monument is required as part of the planning application.
 The layout of the proposed development has changed since March 2017, and this report is based up on the most recent proposal as supplied by Mr Parry in August 2018.
 The methodology used for this impact assessment has been approved by Cadw and is in accordance with the guidance set out in Setting of Historic Assets in Wales (Cadw, 2017), a four stage assessment process (cf. sec.
 3.0).
-This report contains the findings of stages 1 and 2 for review and approval by Cadw before the assessment proceeds to stages 3 and 4.
+Cadw reviewed the findings of Stages 1 and 2 (McGuinness 2018) before the assessment proceeded to stages 3 and 4.

-The first two stages of the Setting Impact Assessment were completed in September 2018 and were undertaken in accordance with the following guidance:
+The first two stages of the Setting Impact Assessment were completed in September 2018; stages 3 and 4 were completed in January 2019.
+The entire project has been undertaken in accordance with the following guidance: